AdamT84/rock-paper-scissors-lizard-spock/README.md

 ##### Start Screen Image

-- Start screen has an animated cartoon image of spock with a fade in effect, making it look like he is being beamed onto the page.
+- Start screen has an animated cartoon image of Spock with a fade in effect, making it look like he is being beamed onto the page.
 - There are also two buttons, play and rules.
 Play will take user to the game screen and rules will display the rules diagram.

 ![Start Screen](/screenshots/start-screen.png)

 ##### Rules Modal
-- When a player clicks the rules button they are present with a clear diagram showing the game rules.
+- When a player clicks the rules button, they are present with a clear diagram showing the game rules.

 ![Rules](/screenshots/rules-modal.png)